 Maybe he avoids all things green or freaks out when foods touch on his plate.
-Perhaps your little princess will eat only typical kids foods or battles with you over every bite.
+Perhaps she will eat only typical kid foods or battles with you over every bite.
 Whatever picky eating problem(s) your child has, you may wonder if it’s serious enough to seek help.
 Take this quick quiz to see how severe you little eater’s pickiness problem really is:

 1. Is your child hungry going into meals?

 ____Yes.
 I limit snacks before meals so he/she should be hungry.

 ____No.
 It’s possible that he’s eating too much during the day and has no appetite come mealtime.